Adventure

 Routes, roads and trails

-The most varied scenarios and Patagonian landscapes offer endless alternatives to all who enjoy mountain bike, horseback riding and 4×4 safaris.
-The adrenaline is present, at every step, in fascinating circuits between the Andes and the Atlantic Ocean.
-Travelling across the plains and Pampas bardas from side to side, going deep into trails through myrtle and beech forests, reaching remote beaches, salt marshes and dunes, crossing bridges and rivers is a way to discover the most amazing places on horseback, by bicycles especially equipped for Patagonian surfaces, or by modern 4 x 4 safaris vehicles.
+The most varied Patagonian settings and landscapes offer endless possibilities for lovers of mountain biking, horseback riding and 4×4 safari vehicles.
+Adrenaline rushes, at every step, in fascinating circuits between the Andes Mountain Range and the Atlantic Ocean.
+Crossing the plains and the Pampas cliffs from side to side, going deep into trails that run through lenga and myrtle forests, reaching remote beaches, salt flats, and dunes, crossing bridges and rushing rivers, you can discover the most incredible corners while riding horses, on bicycles adapted for Patagonian surfaces, or in modern 4×4 safari vehicles.

-Las Salinas, as well as La Colorada Grande offer an unbeatable scenery for kitebuggy in La Pampa.
-Land yatching is also starring in the adventure in Rada Tilly, province of Chubut and the extensive beaches of El Condor and Doradas in the province of Rio Negro.
+Sand yachting is the star of adventure in Rada Tilly, in the province of Chubut, and on the extensive beaches of El Cóndor and Playas Doradas, in the province of Río Negro.